openshift/enhancements/enhancements/storage/csi-driver-install.md

 is responsible for its installation and release.
 The operator is responsible for creating storageclass that the driver provides.

-The configuration of CSI driver can be done via OLM UI if required and CSI driver can access cloudprovider credentials from Openshift provided sources.The CR that is responsible for driver configuration can be installed by the operator itself optionally or by the user.
+The configuration of CSI driver can be done via OLM UI if required and CSI driver can access cloudprovider credentials from OpenShift provided sources.The CR that is responsible for driver configuration can be installed by the operator itself optionally or by the user.
 We expect operator configuration CR to be *cluster-scoped* rather than namespace scoped.

 The reason for choosing cluster-scoped CRs are two fold: